vhscom/after-dark/README.md

 ## About

-After Dark is a minimalist dark theme and website starter kit for use with the popular [Hugo](https://gohugo.io/) static content generator.
-It is an original work inspired by a memory of the joys of learning to code for the Web and made to feel reminiscent of hobbiest websites created during the mid- to late-1990's.
-It is designed for extensibility, portability and speed.
+After Dark is a minimalist dark theme and website starter kit for the [Hugo] static site generator.
+The theme makes use of modern web development and design trends while preserving the aesthetic and simplicity of hobbiest websites created during the mid- to late-1990’s.
+It includes an offline search app, cross-platform quick installer as well as a set of optional plug-in modules to enhance your website as it grows.
+Use it online or off to create anything from a microblog to a full-text content search engine.

 ## Demo & Tutorial